 1. Kennedy Space Center

 As such an incredibly unique place to visit, the Kennedy Space Center is one of the most common day trips from Orlando.
 Located on the east coast of Florida (in an area aptly known as the Space Coast), the Kennedy Space Center is less than an hour’s drive from Orlando in Cape Canaveral.
 The visitor’s complex has a huge amount of things to do and it is definitely possible to fill a whole day there; from the bus tours throughout the complex, to strolling through the rocket garden, to meeting an actual astronaut and exploring the Astronaut Hall of Fame, there’s something for the whole family to enjoy.
 If you’re planning on visiting the Kennedy Space Center with kids, I would definitely recommend going online first to have a look at everything the complex has to offer and picking out a few must-dos, because seeing everything with little ones in tow might prove tricky.
-Although I think there’s more than enough to fill an entire day here (and tickets are quite pricey), you could easily combine a morning at the Kennedy Space Center with an afternoon or evening at the beach; Canaveral National Seashore is a quick drive away (read more on visiting Canaveral National Seashore with kids here).
+Although I think there’s more than enough to fill an entire day here (and tickets are quite pricey), you could easily combine a morning at the Kennedy Space Center with an afternoon or evening at the beach; Canaveral National Seashore is a quick drive away (read more on visiting Canaveral National Seashore with kids here and the best museums for kids in the United States here).

 2. St Augustine